 Enter password

 Everything above explains why Bitez is built the way it is.
 What follows is what it actually looks like — the real screens, the interaction patterns, and how to try it yourself.
-Because the app is unreleased, this section is gated behind a password I share with hiring managers and collaborators.
-Email me for access — usually a few hours.
+The app is live on the App Store — download it and try the real thing.

 Detailed walkthrough notes: the mood gate logic, the calibration animation with live restaurant count, the reasoning chip behavior on a budget mismatch, the recently-presented penalty for variety, the offline / mock-data banner system, the Apple Maps fallback for food deserts, and the in-app implicit history learning loop.